-Both your muscles and your brain can use MCTs immediately for energy.
-This is why so many keto-ers love adding grass fed butter, MCT oil powder, or pure MCT oil to their keto bulletproof coffee every morning.
+Both your muscles and your brain can use MCTs quickly for energy.
+This is why so many keto dieters love adding grass-fed butter, MCT oil powder, or pure MCT oil to their keto bulletproof coffee every morning.

-MCTs can even be used to suppress your appetite, as we’ll see next.
+MCTs can even suppress your appetite, as you’ll see next.